bradwestness/bradwestness.github.io/_posts/2023/2023-03-17-generating-pdfs-with-asp-net-core.md

 };
 ```

 Sweet!
-Now e've got dynamically generated PDFs from HTML content, right from within our .NET application.
+Now we've got dynamically generated PDFs from HTML content, right from within our .NET application.
 However, we're just passing in a hardcoded HTML string.

+Surely there must be some smarter way to build up the HTML we're going to generate our PDF from, rather than just a big, dumb string?

 {% include figure.html filename="better_way.gif" description="There's got to be a better way!" %}